-Previously, digital billboards were only accessible to large corporations who had the marketing budgets to match the high prices of advertisement, but advances in technology have allowed prices to drop into an affordable range.
-According to Business Wire,
+At first, digital billboards were only accessible to large corporations who had the marketing budgets to match the high prices of advertisement.
+Over the last few years, advances in technology have allowed prices to drop into a more affordable range for more businesses.

 - Entertainment and Sports

 While almost any brand category can enjoy success from using digital billboards, these categories gained the best advertisement recall among passer byers.
 To improve recall, it’s important to create an engaging display with eye-catching colors and animation.

 The advent of digital billboards has opened an unlimited universe of creative freedom for marketers to play with.
 Vibrant LED screens with animation and video capabilities allow advertisers to display more eye-catching content across multiple scenes.